Accounting Conservation Framework

 3. Proof 3: Equity Bridge Closure (EQUITY_BRIDGE_PROOF.html): ΔE = P&L + OCI + Owner + Translation + Hyperinflation + Measurement.
 Proves STANDARDS_CROSSWALK taxonomy is complete and necessary.

-We now state the central claim of this work, which will be proven rigorously in subsequent sections:
+We now state the central mathematical claim, proven rigorously in subsequent sections:

 Theorem 1.2 (Universality of Conservation)